 I am always kind of on the road.
 I do a lot of fly in dates on the east and west coasts, I do plan to be on the road in the southeast in early spring and I hope to get back to the UK at the end of the summer.
 It’s always so much more rewarding when you have a shiny new record to bring along.

 What else is happening next in Barbara Nesbitt’s world?

 Let’s see, the new record will be released in January and I have a few shows in Austin to promote and support it.
 I will likely start writing for the next one, too!
 No rest for the weary!
 I have a reunion show with my very first band in Virginia in the spring and I’m just gonna travel and play and write and sing and push Right As Rain as much as I can for as long as I can.

 Hi guys, welcome to VENTS!
 How have you been?
-Hi, thanks for having us!
-We’ve …
+Been great, thanks for asking.
+Trying …